ossf/tac/process/project-lifecycle-documents/sigstore_graduated_stage.md

 OSTIF completed [a security audit](https://openssf.org/blog/2022/07/18/results-of-sigstore-and-slf4j-security-audits/) for Sigstore, with all findings addressed.

 ### Project References
-The project must provide a list of existing resources with links to the repository, website, a roadmap, contributing guide, demos and walkthroughs, and any other material to showcase the existing breadth, maturity, and direction of the project.

 | Reference          | URL |
 |--------------------|-----|